Moussa/TF2IdleGUI/README.md

 * [Facepunch thread](http://www.facepunch.com/threads/1161862)

 #Version history
+## Version 1.5.3
+* Fixed program not remembering being maximised on launch
+* Fix bug with drop log missing items.
+It will now log all items dropped between polls

 ## Version 1.5.1
 * Fixed bug with drop log where drop log would fail on finding craft_items
 * Added backpack.tf as a backpack viewer